-With increasing school workloads and college challenges on the horizon, now is the time to help your son or daughter prepare with Sylvan’s study skills program in Wisconsin.
-Our program focuses on problem solving, critical thinking and life management skills that kids in grades 4-12 can use to organize their schoolwork and manage their busy schedules more effectively.
+Make sure your son or daughter is ready for growing school workloads and the future challenges of college with Sylvan’s study skills program in Wisconsin.
+Our program, which is tailored for kids and teens in grades 4-12, focuses on the kind of life management, critical thinking and problem solving skills needed to manage schoolwork and organize busy schedules more effectively.
 You'll see a noticeable confidence boost as your child gets to grips with life-long tools and techniques that can be used at school at beyond!
-Contact your local Sylvan in Wisconsin now to find out how we can equip your child for success.
+We're ready to equip your child for success: simply contact your local Sylvan in Wisconsin to get started or to find out more.

-Success starts with a solid foundation.
-For that reason, Sylvan's study skills program in Wisconsin is designed to equip teens with transferable skills and strategies that can be used in the classroom and, after that, at college and in career settings.
-Because we see the bigger picture, we’re always dedicated to instilling lifelong knowledge that can help your son or daughter thrive personally and academically.
-Find out how we can strengthen your child’s skillset so he or she can handle any challenge.
+Success begins with a strong foundation.
+With our study skills program in Wisconsin, students can develop important skills and strategies that are relevant in the classroom immediately, and can also be applied in college and career settings later on.
+At Sylvan, we see the bigger picture, which is why we’re dedicated to instilling life-long knowledge that can help your son or daughter thrive personally and academically, both inside and outside the classroom.
+We’re here to enhance your child’s skillset so he or she can meet any challenge with confidence.

-- Organizational methods for efficient homework routines and how to set up a personal study area.
+- Organizational methods for completing homework assignments and establishing an efficient personal study area.

-- Performance management and planning skills, from tracking grades to using an academic calendar.
+- Performance management skills, such as using an academic calendar and tracking grades.

 - Tactics for better communication, including active listening.

 - How to ace the all-important college admission essay.

 - Job interview preparation, including how to write an effective resume and cover letter.